python-jsonschema/jsonschema/docs/validate.rst

     :exclude-members: cls_checks

     .. attribute:: checkers
         A mapping of currently known formats to tuple of functions that validate them and errors that should be caught.
-New checkers can be added and removed either per-instance or globally for all checkers using the `FormatChecker.checks` or `FormatChecker.cls_checks`
-        decorators respectively.
+        New checkers can be added and removed either per-instance or globally for all checkers using the `FormatChecker.checks` decorator.

     .. classmethod:: cls_checks(format, raises=())

         Register a decorated function as *globally* validating a new format.

         Any instance created after this function is called will pick up the supplied checker.

         :argument str format: the format that the decorated function will check
         :argument Exception raises: the exception(s) raised